-(Looks at small switchblade) "That's not a knife." (draws massive bowie knife) "That's a knife!"So Fingers McStealy is lurking in an alleyway waiting for a victim.
+(Looks at small switchblade) "That's not a knife." (draws massive bowie knife) "That's a knife!"So, Fingers McStealy is lurking in an alleyway waiting for a victim.
 Ah, here comes someone, and that fetching hat and coat look expensive.
 He's smiling too, so maybe he just came into money?
 Ooo, he even has something shiny under his coat.
 What Could Possibly Go Wrong?
 Basically this is when some random crook, and occasionally a pretty stupid one at that, has the misfortune of targeting someone much more powerful than he anticipated.
 When the monster/alien assassin/robot/ sorcerer from the future/other world/space appears, the criminal acts as a disposable victim they can demonstrate their powers on for the benefit of the audience.
 Alternatively, The Hero is held up while going about their business.
 If they have a Secret Identity, then it can lead to a Bruce Wayne Held Hostage scenario, but if the criminal attacked them in costume or the hero is just some Badass Walking the Earth, then it typically just serves as an introduction.
 Bonus points if the would be victim looks particularly vulnerable.
 When an assailant targets a crowd of people not knowing that Everyone Is Armed, you get this trope with strength of numbers replacing individual dangerousness.
 Tends to make a good Establishing Character Moment, depending on how (and how easily) the crooks are dealt with.
 Occasionally this can lead to them recruiting a sidekick or other ally.
 Can be deeply satisfying.
 When the person looks vulnerable due to chronological endowment, it's Never Mess with Granny.
+May also factor into a Monster Munch scenario.
 When a Video Game character does this, it's often due to Suicidal Overconfidence.
 See also Dude, Where's My Respect? when this keeps happening with no signs of anyone figuring out the pattern.
 Compare Colliding Criminal Conspiracies and Unintentionally Notorious Crime.
 Supertrope of Robbing the Mob Bank.
 Please note: the trope need not include actual mugging (though it is a popular method).
-As long as the provoker or provokers intentionally and excessively antagonize someone much more powerful than they are without knowing beforehand what they are screwing with, and the provoker or provokers are thrashed because of it, then it's Mugging The Monster.
+As long as the provoker or provokers intentionally and excessively antagonize someone much more powerful than they are without knowing beforehand what they are screwing with, and the provoker or provokers are thrashed because of it, then it fits.
 Compare:

 — Mick "Crocodile" Dundee (to a would-be mugger), Crocodile Dundee